 Useful Resources

 L’Appui proches aidants is an organization that offers support for caregivers across Quebec.
-It provides information, training, emotional support, and respite services for caregivers.
-Their website features a section for each region of Quebec.
-It offers key information like resources, online training, FAQs, and news.
+It provides information, training, psychological support, and services to help caregivers take a break.
+You can access resources by region on their website.
+The site also offers a range of information, including online training tools, FAQs and news.

 Info-aidant (1 855 852-7784) is a free, confidential service offering support, information, and referrals for caregivers, their families, and healthcare professionals.